 Suggestions for music and readings can be found here

 If you have any queries regarding your eligibility to marry in church, it is important that you contact one of the clergy to discuss your particular circumstances.

 Frequently Asked Questions

 Can I get married in church?

-You may also qualify If you have ever lived within the Parish (for six months or more), were baptised, attended worship regularly or your parents live or worship here.
+You may also 'qualify' to be married if you have ever lived within the Parish (for six months or more), were baptised, attended worship regularly or your parents live or worship here.
 Also if your parents or grandparents were married in one of the three churches then you are eligible too.